Gateway Transportation Center

-Gateway Station cost $31.4 million to build. and after more than a year of delays, it fully opened November 19, 2008.
+Gateway Station cost $31.4 million to build, and after more than a year of delays it fully opened on November 19, 2008.
 The station's unique design has won several awards, including 2009 St. Louis Construction News and Real Estate's Regional Excellence Award, 2008 Best New Building by the Riverfront Times, and the 2009 Award of Merit - Illuminating Engineering Society Illumination Awards.

-Transportation
+Services

-Gateway Station serves as a terminal hub for Amtrak, Metrolink, and Greyhound.
+Gateway Station serves as a hub for Amtrak and intercity bus service with connections to local buses and trains available at the neighboring Civic Center Transit Center.

 Amtrak

 Of the 13 Missouri stations served by Amtrak, St. Louis was the busiest in FY2017, seeing an average of over 1,000 passengers daily.
 The station is served by Amtrak's Missouri River Runner, Lincoln Service, and the Texas Eagle, with a total of 14 trains daily.
 All but the Texas Eagle originate or terminate at the station.

-MetroLink

-Gateway Station is next to the 1993-built Civic Center MetroLink station, which serves both of the system's lines, the Red Line and Blue Line.

-It takes about 30 minutes to travel to Lambert-St. Louis International Airport's Terminal 1 and Terminal 2 via the Metro Red Line.

-The Transportation Center would also be the hub for the two proposed St. Louis Commuter Rail lines.